hashbangcode/vlad/vlad/docs/usage/project_structure.md

 ### Cons

-- Vlad is detached from it's GitHub repo and so future updates would have to be downloaded & applied manually. @TODO: link to "Updating Vlad manually" or similar?
+- Vlad is detached from it's GitHub repo and so future updates would have to be downloaded & applied manually.
 - Only the Drupal codebase is in version control making things a bit less portable.